apollographql/router/dev-docs/yaml-design-guidance.md

 #### UGLY
 In the case where you genuinely have no config then it may be acceptable to have an `enabled: bool` flag.
-The reason to avoid this is that it creates a disconnect between the user ant the thing that they are trying to do
+The reason to avoid this is that it creates a disconnect between the user and the thing that they are trying to do
 ```rust
 #[serde(deny_unknown_fields)]
 struct Export {